aman313/llm-everywhere/README.md

 1. Navigate to any webpage

-2. Press the keyboard shortcut (default: Ctrl+Shift+Space) to open the LLM widget
+2. Press the keyboard shortcut to open the LLM widget:
+   - Windows/Linux: Ctrl+L (default)
+   - Mac: Option+L (default)
    - Alternatively, you can also click on the extension icon in the toolbar

 3. Select your preferred LLM provider and model from the dropdowns